 This hydrostatic pressure calculator determines the pressure that arises at a certain depth of a liquid.
 Have you ever wondered what is the pressure level in water compared to the atmospheric pressure?
 What determines the pressure?
 Read on if you want to find out how you can estimate fluid pressure using the hydrostatic pressure equation.
-You can also check our air pressure at altitude calculator if you don't want to go deeper, but higher.
+You can also check our air pressure at altitude calculator if you don't want to go deeper but higher.

-Each particle of a liquid is subjected to a gravitational force directed towards the Earth.
-The deeper we are, the more such particles are above us, and the higher is the fluid pressure (because the acting force is greater - see our pressure calculator).
+Each particle of a liquid is subjected to a gravitational force directed toward the Earth.
+The deeper we are, the more such particles are above us, and the higher the fluid pressure (because the acting force is greater - see our pressure calculator).
 If the fluid is at rest, we call it hydrostatic pressure.
-An interesting fact is that the value of hydrostatic pressure does not depend on the size and shape of the tank, but only on the depth.
+An interesting fact is that the value of hydrostatic pressure does not depend on the size and shape of the tank but only on the depth.
 Surprisingly, the same hydrostatic pressure will be present in the huge pool and thin pipe, provided they have the same height.

 Hydrostatic pressure equation

 Our hydrostatic pressure calculator uses the below hydrostatic pressure formula:

 p = ρ × g × h + p0,

 g– Gravitational acceleration (the average value for the Earth is

 h– Depth; and

 p0– External pressure (usually atmospheric pressure

 The above formula for hydrostatic pressure determines buoyancy force, which was discovered for the first time by an ancient inventor – Archimedes.
 See our buoyancy calculator for more information.
 In our hydrostatic pressure calculator's advanced mode, you can change the gravitational acceleration